-The good news is that if you identify the error, take steps to correct it and that the explanation you attach to the amended return is sufficient.
+The good news is that if you identify the error, take steps to correct it and attach an explanation to the amended return, it can be sufficient.
 Once it gets to the human reviewer, the human review would probably look it over and say, “Oh, I understand what happened,” and they might move on.

 Consequently, if there are significant adjustments or errors, then the amended return might fall under some scrutiny.
 You take the risk when you amend returns by highlighting things for the government and potentially dragging yourself into an audit.

 This is particularly true when you are amending multiple years of returns.
 However, I would not say that should stop you from amending returns, even if you are increasing your audit risk.
 There are certain ways to present amended returns that will fall under less scrutiny.

 At the very least, the attorney can help you understand how to reduce the likelihood an examination is going to pick up that issue.
 This is what I would recommend when you are dealing with an amended return situation.

 If I Get Audited, What Is the Likelihood I Will Get Audited Again?